yougov/velociraptor/README.rst

 buildpacks' built-in 'detect' feature to determine which buildpack to use on your app.

-Select 'Trusty' for the stack.
+Select "trusty" for the stack.

 Swarms
 ------